dawiddawidowski/plant_project_LMNH_CC/README.md

 This approach increases the speed of pipeline by allowing it to only process the dynamic data to insert into the reading table.

 ![Alt text](erd_diagram.png)

+### Terraform

+Contained inside the terraform folder are two files: main.tf and variables.tf, the first contains all terraform code used to create all aws cloud infrastructure utilised, the latter contains the names of variables used in creating the infrastructure.
+The variables are sensitive so in re-creating this project, an additional file named terraform.tfvars should be created containing the specific values for these variables.

+The main.tf file will create all infrastructure although to get the project up and running from this, you will need to upload the required Docker images to ECR repositories.
+Following this, all functionality should work as intended.

 ## Setup